 Electric bicycles, hereafter "e-bikes," are a relatively new technology that is growing in popularity in the United States (MacArthur et al., 2018).
 E-bikes are equipped with a battery-powered motor that assists the rider in propelling the bike forward.
 Around the world, urban residents are rapidly adopting e-bikes for their commutes, and therefore most scientific research on e-bikes focuses on urban settings and outcomes like greenhouse gas emissions, urban noise pollution, and traffic collisions (e.g., McQueen et al., 2020; Schepers et al., 2014; Weiss et al., 2015).
 However, e-bikes are becoming increasingly popular in natural areas as well.
-For instance, a survey of Colorado e-bike users found that most (93%) intend to use their e-bikes for mountain biking (Perry and Casey, 2020).
+For instance, a survey of Colorado e-bike users found that most (93%) intend to use their e-bikes on public lands and a substantial portion of e-bike users (34%) are interested in using their e-bikes for mountain biking (Perry and Casey, 2020).
 Given that e-bikes are fairly new technology, available studies on e-bikes are limited.
 Nonetheless, many open space agencies are pressed to establish an e-bike policy as public interest in e-bike use grows.
 By default, California Vehicle Code Section 21207.5 allows some types of e-bikes on unpaved trails unless the managing agency's policy specifically prohibits them.
 A survey of land managers found that the vast majority (91%) are concerned about possible environmental impacts of electric mountain bikes and would find studies on these and other impacts useful (Trail Use and Management of Electric Mountain Bikes: Land Manager Survey Results, 2016).